Oh Holy Night sheet music for elementary piano - now with an additional, easier secondo accompaniment for duet playing.

 The primo (or solo melody, if you choose):

 The melody works out very nicely when shared between the two hands, thumbs side-by-side; the span is only from F below Middle C to A above Middle C. (If you are looking for a more challenging version, visit this page.)

 The key of F is really too low for young kids to sing along with as they play (which is the ideal, I believe), but they can still sing many of the phrases.

-I'd rather have the left hand 2 negotiating that change, than a thumb going from C to C sharp, for example, as would be the case in the key of G.
+I'd rather have the left hand 2 negotiating that change, than a thumb going from C to C sharp, for example, as would be the case if the song were set in the key of G.

 Sorry about the timing!
 I know 6/8 is not going to LOOK as easy as your students might wish - but don't worry - they'll catch on quickly, especially if you sing the words.